 Depending on the skill required for your project, check what qualifications the carpenter and joiner has (e.g. NVQ or City & Guilds).
 Where possible, try to choose a carpenter and joiner that is part of a reputable association, some noteworthy associations are; Institute of Carpenters (IOC), British Woodworking Federation (BWF), the Guild of Master Craftsmen or the Federation of Master Builders (FMB).
 Also take into account the number of years the carpenter and joiner has been in business to get an understanding of their years of experience.
 If choosing a joiner, see if you can pop in to their workshop for an idea of quality of craftsmanship on other projects they are working on.

-Depending on the size of the project the carpenter and joiner may be using an apprentice or an employee, make sure the quote covers any extra ‘hands’ needed for the project.
+Depending on the size of the project the carpenter or joiner may be using additional employees or third party contractors.
+Make sure the quote covers any extra ‘hands’ needed for the project.
 Before the project commences, have an agreed end date so you can be prepared for how long to expect the project to take and to have workers in your home, possibly needing you to arrange daily parking for their vans.
-Agree to the amount of vans you can have parked on your street or drive.

 |Design and create a wooden chair||£300|